KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - color_channel_mixer
     - Video Effect
     - Color and Image correction
-    - Modifies a color channel by adding the vlues associated to the other channels of the same pixels. (avfilter.colorchannelmixer)
+    - Modifies a color channel by adding the values associated to the other channels of the same pixels. (avfilter.colorchannelmixer)
   * - :ref:`color_distance`
     - Video Effect
     - Stylize